node-real/js-direct-route/README.md

 1. `getBundlePriceDemo`.
 The bundle price is volatile according to the network congestion, the demo shows you how to get proper bundle price.
 2. `sendBUSDByBundleDemo`.
 In this case, we use two accounts to send BUSD to each other, the second transaction is allowed to be failed, and the bundle should be verified on chain during [now+20 second, now+80 second].
 This case shows you how to interact with smart contract through direct-route, and how to control the timing to be verified.

-If you want to try with above examples, what you need to do is just to replace the private keys of `account1` and `account2` in `bundle_example.js`
+If you want to try with above examples, what you need to do is just to replace the account address of `account1` and `account2` in `bundle_example.js` and private keys of `privateKey1` and `privateKey2`.

 ## Building